 This course exposes students to issues that affect their physical, intellectual, social, and emotional well-being.
 Topics covered include mental health, social health, nutrition, physical fitness, human sexuality, and substance abuse.
 Classes are lecture and discussion based.
 The goal of this course is to equip students to make informed, well-thought-out decisions about issues that affect their health in our increasingly complex society.

 MIDDLE SCHOOL MUSIC

-Students can participate in one of the following musical ensembles that rehearse during the evening: Jazz Ensemble, Instrumental Ensemble, Teller Chorus, and a cappella groups.
+Students can participate in one of the following musical ensembles that rehearse during the evening: Jazz Ensemble, Instrumental Ensemble, and Teller Chorus.